anudeepg90/boltproject/SETUP_INSTRUCTIONS.md

 ### Tables not visible in Table Editor
 - **Cause**: SQL schema wasn't executed properly
 - **Solution**: Re-run the SQL schema, check for any error messages

+### Clear Browser Data (if authentication issues persist)
+1. Open browser developer tools (F12)
+2. Go to Application/Storage tab
+3. Clear all localStorage data for localhost:5173
+4. Clear all cookies for localhost:5173
+5. Refresh the page and try again

 ## Next Steps